Code-nano/Forcasting_Energy_Consumption_Using_XGBoost/README.md

-# Hourly Energy Consumption Forecasting Using XGBoost
+# Energy Consumption Forecasting Using XGBoost

 This project aims to forecast hourly energy consumption using a dataset from [Kaggle](https://www.kaggle.com/robikscube/hourly-energy-consumption).